philamp/caligrail/README.md

 ## Prerequisites
 - A Linux client PC (windows version maybe later)
-- A Linux server w
+- A Linux server (NAS)
-- rsync on Laptop and NAS
+- rsync on Laptop and Linux server

 > [!TIP]